elitecoder05/backend-soch/README.md

      ```

 2) Local dev (not recommended for production): Set `GOOGLE_APPLICATION_CREDENTIALS` to the path of the JSON service account file.

+Note: Do not store `GOOGLE_APPLICATION_CREDENTIALS` inside `.env` for deployed apps if your cloud provider injects platform credentials.
+If you already configured credentials in your cloud provider (e.g., GCP service account attached to the running instance or provider-managed secrets), remove `GOOGLE_APPLICATION_CREDENTIALS` from `.env` and allow your platform to provide credentials at runtime.
+For production, prefer `FIREBASE_SERVICE_ACCOUNT_BASE64` or platform IAM service accounts.

 The sample `services/firebaseAdmin.js` is auto required at server start — it reads these env vars and initializes admin accordingly.